-The learning curve for a forum software can take anywhere from days to weeks or even months to find out all the features.
+A forum software’s learning curve can take anywhere from days to weeks or even months to find out all the features.

 Also, there are both paid and free forum scripts.
-If you don’t have the funds to order a paid license then I suggest you to start using a free forum script like MyBB or phpBB.
-It doesn’t have as many inbuilt functions as paid ones and may need more hours to set up and install everything but it saves you some money at the beginning and you can use the funds for marketing and promotion.
+If you don’t have the funds to order a paid license, I suggest you start using a free forum script like MyBB or phpBB.
+It doesn’t have as many inbuilt functions as paid ones and may need more hours to set up and install everything, but it saves you some money initially, and you can use the funds for marketing and promotion.

 3.4.1 Invision Power Suite (PAID: $175 self-hosted or from $30 monthly)

-Invision Power Suite offers, as the name implies, a suite of applications for your community: Forums (Board), Commerce, Pages, Downloads, Calendar, Gallery and Blogs.
-This premium forum software offers comprehensive tools that enable users to discuss effortlessly and encourage them to return to your site again.
+Invision Power Suite offers, as the name implies, a suite of applications for your community: Forums (Board), Commerce, Pages, Downloads, Calendars, Gallery and Blogs.
+This premium forum software offers comprehensive community features.
+So users can discuss effortlessly and encourage them to return to your site again.
 It also allows users to share and promote content from your website.

-I work with Invision Power Suite for over ten years and launched several communities and I’m really happy with it as I know already how to set up things and what add-ons I need for certain tasks.
-Currently, IPS it at version 4 and it is very solid, powering communities with millions of users and posts.
+I work with Invision Community for over ten years and launched several communities.
+I’m thrilled with it as I already know how to set up things and what add-ons I need for specific tasks.
+Currently, the Invision community is at version 4, and it is stable, powering communities with millions of users and posts.

-I really like that is updated almost monthly with new features and have an anti-spam module that’s priceless, keeping your forum almost clean of spam.
+I like that it is updated almost monthly with new features and has an anti-spam module that’s priceless.
+That’s because it keeps your forum almost clean of spam.